 Employees will not normally be assigned to a higher classified job, unless required by workload as determined by the Employer.
-However, employees who are assigned to a higher classified job for a period of more than 10 days shall receive the rate of pay of the higher classified job retroactive to the first day of work at the higher level.
+Employees formally assigned to a higher classified job shall be paid an hourly differential of five dollars (\$5.00) for all hours worked in the higher classification.